riastrad/cyberbspace/posts/2026/photopad.md

 11 % 5 = 1
 ```

-We can then subtract this remainder from our maximum value to determine where the shift would be if we started from the code point boundary.
+We can then subtract this remainder from our maximum value to determine where the shift would be if we had started from the top most index.

 ```go
 4 - 1 = 3
 ```

-We're back where we started on our table:
+Hey, we're back where we started on our table!

 | 0 | 1 | 2 | 3 | 4 |
 | --- | --- | --- | --- | --- |
 |     |     |    |   <span style="color:gray;">⏺</span>    |     |

-But we have to take into consideration our starting point (index=3), which we know was further left than where we started before we applied the shift and is also greater than 0.
+But we have to take into consideration our actual starting point (index=3), which we know was further left than where we started before we applied the shift and is also greater than 0.
 So we adjust our shift by that much and ensure we properly account for the maximum boundary when we do so:

 ```go
 (3 + 3) % 4 = 2